-4.2 Inferred contracts vs. programmer-written contracts
+4.2 Inferred contracts versus programmerwritten contracts

-The first measure we use to compare inferred to programmerwritten contracts is recall, the proportion of the PA that are also inferred or implied by the IA.
+The first measure we use to compare inferred to programmer-written contracts is recall, the proportion of the PA that are also inferred or implied by the IA5.
 We distinguish between the recall of PA expressible in Daikon's grammar, or expressible recall, and the recall of all PA, which we refer to as total recall.

 Figure 3(a) shows the expressible recall and figure 3(b) the total recall.
 Tables 3(a) and 3(b) show the averages of the expressible and total recall over all classes.
-The results show that not all PA are inferred by CITADEL, not even all expressible ones: the average of the expressible recall is 86% and the average of the total recall is 59% for the large test suite.
+The results show that not all PA are inferred by Daikon, not even all expressible ones: the average of the expressible recall is 86% and the average of the total recall is 59% for the large test suite.
 While the expressible recall is higher than 90% for 12 out of the 25 classes for the large test suite, the total recall exceeds 90% only for 2 classes.

 It is also interesting to note that for all classes containing programmer-written loop invariants, the expressible recall is 100% for both test suites for these loop invariants.
 The same holds for the total recall, with the exception of class FRACTION1, for which the total recall is 67% for both test suites.
-So overall the recall for loop invariants is very high, but the low number of programmer-written loop invariant clauses in the code we examined suggests special care in generalizing this result.
+So overall the recall for loop invariants is very high, but the low number of programmer-written